Anthony Trollope: Novels Like Jane Austen's

 Another Author for Austenites to Love

 Jane Austen's five novels don't seem to be enough for most readers, as the recent surge of take-offs by modern authors demonstrates.
 If you like Austen or the Bronte sisters, you might want to try Anthony Trollope's The Warden, Can You Forgive Her?
 Phineas Phinn, Doctor Thorne, The Palliser novels, or any one of his 47 novels.
-The best part is that you can get all of his novels, plus short stories and travelogues as an e-Reader for under $2.00!
+The best part is that you can get all of his novels, plus short stories and travelogues in the for only $2.00!
+Delphi Complete Works of Anthony Trollope

 Who Was Anthony Trollope?